-1. Telephones and/or electronic devices should not disrupt class.
-If class is disrupted, the student will be asked to leave, may not return until the next break and will be counted absent for that class.

-Electronic devices may be used during class/clinical for the purpose of accessing textbooks or resources with approval of the faculty or facility.
-Students may not access electronic devices for other, non-academic purposes during class/clinical time.
+- 1. Telephones and/or electronic devices should not disrupt class.
+If class is disrupted, the student will be asked to leave, may not return until the next break and will be counted absent for that class. - Electronic devices may be used during class/clinical for the purpose of accessing textbooks or resources with approval of the faculty or facility.
+Students may not access electronic devices for other, non-academic purposes during class/clinical time. - 2.
+During tests, all electronic devises should be turned OFF and placed in the student's backpack until after completion of the test.